Last updated: July 2021

 Permitted Development rights

-Any qualifying airport (one that has that has the CAA’s permission to levy airport charges under the Airports Act 1986) can take advantage of permitted development rights (PDRs) to carry out some types of building works (such as adding a new apron, hangar, or terminal extension) and changes of use.
+Any qualifying airport (one that has the CAA’s permission to levy airport charges under the Airports Act 1986) can take advantage of permitted development rights (PDRs) to carry out some types of building works (such as adding a new apron, hangar, or terminal extension) and changes of use.

 PDRs are general permissions granted by Parliament through the Town and Country Planning (General Permitted Development) (England) Order 2015.
 As such, there’s no need to apply for planning permission locally.
 However, PDRs are typically subject to conditions and limitations (for example, on height, size, or location) that control development impacts, and which must be met for the development to be lawful.
 (More information on PDRs is available from The Plain English Guide to the Planning System, The Planning Portal and UK.GOV).